Written byJessica Shee

 If unfortunately, you can't reformat the Seagate Backup Plus drive, it must have physical issues.
 In this case, you have to look for help from a local data recovery company.

-No matter what caused Seagate Backup Plus not mounting, working or readable issue on Mac, such as logical problems and physical damages, the most important thing is to back up important data or recover data with free Mac data recovery software. iBoysoft Mac Data Recovery is a powerful and reliable data recovery tool on macOS which supports various external drives, including external hard drives, SD cards, USB flash drives, etc.
+No matter what caused your Seagate external hard drive not mounting, working, or readable issues on Mac, such as logical problems and physical damages, the most important thing is to back up important data or recover lost data with free Mac data recovery software. iBoysoft Data Recovery for Mac is a powerful and reliable data recovery tool on macOS that supports various external drives, including external hard drives, SD cards, USB flash drives, etc.